Canvas Health is hiring in all areas! Please View Our Current Career Openings!

 I see myself as a guide.
 I value exploration and helping people tap into their hidden strengths.
 I value awareness and insight.
 I believe in encouraging people to become experts in themselves to gain confidence and sense of competency.
 My hope is for you to become your own guide.

-I have worked with clients for over 8 years, primarily working in adult treatment for mental health and co-occurring chemical health disorders.
-I have worked in assistant living, intensive residential treatment, case management and adult day treatment.
+I have worked with clients for over 10 years, primarily working in adult treatment for mental health and co-occurring chemical health disorders.
+I have worked in assistant living, intensive residential treatment, case management, individual outpatient, and adult day treatment.
+I co-facilitate the mental health portion of co-occurring day treatment groups and intensive outpatient DBT focused mental health groups.

 Licensed Psychologist/Clinic Supervisor